ibm-garage/node-garage-utils/README.md

 ```

 Augments [cfenv](https://github.com/cloudfoundry-community/node-cfenv) to parse and interpret
-Cloud Foundry-provided environment variables, with better fallback handling for running locally
-and additional functions for querying service credentials.
+Cloud Foundry-provided environment variables, with additional functions for querying service
+credentials.

-#### cf.cfEnv()
+#### cf.cfEnv(options)

 Returns the core bits of Clound Foundry data.
-This is a singleton.

 This function is equivalent to `getAppEnv()` in cfenv, and the result has all of the properties
 detailed in the cfenv docs, plus some extras described here.
 The reason for the different name is
 to avoid confusion, since garage-utils already has an `appEnv`.

-If the `VCAP_SERVICES` environment variable is not defined, `cfEnv()` looks for a file named
-`services.json` in the root directory of the application and, if it exists, uses it to populate the
-services, instead.

-Copying the contents of `VCAP_SERVICES` from a configured Cloud Foundry application into a
-`services.json` file allows for running the application locally. **Note:** Such a file should
-_not_ be committed to source control.
+All of the options provided by `getAppEnv()` are supported here, as well.

+In previous releases, this function automatically read a `services.json` file if no `VCAP_SERVICES`
+environment variable was defined, which was useful when running a server locally in your
+development environment.
+As of version 4.0.0 of garage-utils, that functionality has been removed.
+Instead, you should take care to initialize `VCAP_SERVICES` in the development environment.
+The
+`cfutil` CLI can assist with that (see the `env` command below).

+It is also recommended that you set the `PORT` environment variable in the development environment,
+so as to ensure that the server runs on the same port for everyone.
+Otherwise, this implementation
+will use [ports](https://www.npmjs.com/package/ports) to assign an arbitrary port, which can vary
+across different people's environments.

-The returned object is augmented with two additional functions:
+The object returned by `cfEnv()` is augmented with two additional functions:

-##### cfEnv.getServiceCredsByLabel(labelSpec)
+##### cfEnv.getServiceCredsByLabel(labelSpec, required)

 Returns the credentials object of a service by label (i.e. by the name of the service, not the name
 of the service instance).
 The labelSpec can be either a regular expression or a string (in which
 case it must match exactly).
-If no service is found, or if there are multiple instances of the
-matched service, this function throws an error.
+If there are multiple instances of the matched service, this function

-Note, however, that if the labelSpec is a regular expression that matches more than one service
+throws an error, and you should use `getServiceCredsByName()`, instead.
+Note, however, that if the
+labelSpec is a regular expression that matches more than one service label, the instance of the
-label, the instance of the first service will be returned.
+first service will be returned.

+If no service is found with the specified spec, this function returns null by default, or throws
+an error if required is true.

-##### cfEnv.getServiceCredsByName(nameSpec)
+##### cfEnv.getServiceCredsByName(nameSpec, required)

 Returns the credentials object of a service by name (i.e. by instance name).
 This works just like
-`cfEnv.getServiceCreds(spec)`, except it throws an exception if no service is found.
+`cfEnv.getServiceCreds()` if required is false.
+If it is true, this function throws an error if no
+service is found.

 ## CLI Utilities